horstcheng/spring-rest-api-demo/README.md

 To run the application:
 -------------------
 Import the project as a maven project into your IDE of choice.
-Look for com.spidertracks.demo.rest.api.Start in src/test/java and run it.
+Look for the `com.spidertracks.demo.rest.api.Start` class in src/test/java and run it.
 You should now have the application running at http://localhost:8090/rest/

 Spring Framework Version: 3.1.0.RELEASE